offgridauthor/songg/README.md

 At the moment, the default song that gets generated is the first that nodejs finds in `/Songs`.
 (A next task is to created an index that shows all the songs and allows the user to choose which to create.)

+### Basic Examples
+See songs named Basic Example for something like a tutorial.
+The basic examples are a short list, but growing.
+Right now, the only explanation is in a property named "remark" within the song file itself.

 ### A note on the flat directory structure of the codebase
 Although the folder structure is flat, the code is not.
 There are two major kinds of class: the Segments, which are data models representing a song, and the manipulators, which are logical units for traversing and altering notes in the various Segments.
 Segments are the data model and submodel.
 They include the architectural sections of a song: Song, Phase (like a verse or chorus), and Frase (spelled that way to distinguish it visually against _Phase_).
 The major subclasses of Manipulator are SongManipulator, PhaseManipulator, and FraseManipulator.
 They correspond to the parts of a song.